priyansudash03/Doctors-Appointment-Scheduler/README.md

 # Doctor's Appointment-Scheduler

-This is a web Application based project Built using Djanggo and Tailwind ,project is designed to schedule patients appointment in a Hospital.
+This is a web Application based project Built using Django and Tailwind ,project is designed to schedule patients appointment in a Hospital.
 As there are many doctor's in a hospital of different categories assigning patients manually is tough task.
 So this application automate the scheduling process.(USES LOAD BALANCING CONCEPT)

 This application is divided into 3 parts:
 1)User's Dashboard.